 Addressing the challenges of climate change requires all of us to act—individuals, households, schools, community groups, business and government.
 Together we can make a big difference.

-- 100% renewable energy by 2020
+- 100% renewable electricity by 2020

 - 40% reduction in greenhouse gas emissions on 1990 levels by 2020

-- zero net emissions (carbon neutrality) by 2050.
+- zero net emissions by 2050

 Be part of the journey